chizzletaz/BakeAndBinge/README.md

 ![Preview image](https://grandmas-baking-collection.herokuapp.com)

 Like many others, I've always loved baking and cooking.
 Over the years you try out new recipes and share the result with your family and friends.
-When the recipe is a hit you often you get the question: 'Can you give me the recipe?'.
+When the recipe is a hit you often you get the question: 'Can I get the recipe?'.
 Usually you scribble the recipe down on a piece of paper.
+You collect them and put them on a pile.
-I have a lot of those papers lying in the kitchen.
+I have a lot of those papers lying in the kitchen as well and I also lost some of recipes, because I lost the piece of paper.
-But it would be much easier to add your recipe online and share is that way.
-No more scribbling, no more loose papers.
+So therefore it would be much easier to add your recipe online and share is that way.
+No more scribbling, no more loose papers!

+I narrowed the recipes down to only baking recipes, in order to reduce the amount and difficulty of programming and design options.
+For the CSS-framework I opted to work with Materialize in stead of Bootstrap.
+Both to learn to work with another framework and to show that I can work with other frameworks.

 ### A live version can be viewed [here](https://chizzletaz.github.io/GrandmasBakingCollection/)